-The principle of priority of national adoption over international adoption is laid down in art.124 of the Russian Family Code: a child can be adopted by a foreign citizen only if there is no possibility to place a child in a family of Russian citizens, living in Russia, or to his/her relatives independently of their citizenship and of their place of living”.
+Given that the issue of international adoption in Russia has been a very thorny one, it was inevitable that the principle of priority of national adoption over international adoption wa laid down in art.124 of the Russian Family Code.
+This provision states the following: “a child can be adopted by a foreign citizen only if there is no possibility to place a child in a family of Russian citizens, living in Russia, or to his/her relatives independently of their citizenship and of their place of living”.

-Adoption is done through a court judgement.
-A competent court is a court of the second level of the place where child resides.
-Russia is not a party to the Hague Convention 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption.
+Turning to the international legal framework for international adoption, the first thing is that Russia is not a party to the Hague Convention 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption.
 Instead, Russia has concluded bilateral agreements on cooperation in respect of intercountry adoption with several countries: with Spain (in 2015), with France (in 2012), with Italy (in 2008).
-It is to be noted the blanket ban on all adoptions by same-sex partners (art.127 para 1 alinea 14 and art.
-146 of the Russian Family Code.
-The projects of cooperation in respect of adoption with the Great Britain, the New Zealand, and other countries failed due to this ban.
+In 2020 the agreement on cooperation in the field of international adoption with Israel had been signed in January 2020 (not yet into force).

 Finally, coming to the culturally determined values relevant to an adoption, it is to be noted the existing blanket ban on all adoptions by same-sex partners laid down by art.127 para 1 alinea 14 and art.
 146 of the Russian Family Code.
 In fact, projects of cooperation in respect of adoption with the Great Britain, the New Zealand failed due to this ban.
 The agreement with Israel had been signed under the condition that same-sex partners woud not be able to adopt children in Russia.